Volvo knows best: In-car cameras can slow or stop suspected drunk or distracted drivers

 On Wednesday, Volvo also announced a guest-driver safety key that can limit top speed or radio volume in cars, similar to a teen driver key.
 Called a "Care Key," the guest-driver key will be standard on all 2021 and newer Volvos.
 Volvo USA spokesman Dean Shaw said the automaker could introduce the safety keys sooner.

-The announcement is part of Volvo's Vision 2020 plant that was first laid out in 2008 and aimed at reducing or eliminating fatal crashes in Volvos.
+The announcement is part of Volvo's Vision 2020 plan that was first laid out in 2008 and aimed at reducing or eliminating fatal crashes in Volvos.